robertjoosten/maya-weighted-blend-matrix/README.md

 ## Compiling
 Building the plugin using cmake will place the plugin in the plug-ins folder with a maya version divider.
 This will ensure the plug-in is compatible with the launched version of Maya.
-When building the plugin for

 1. Copy the following libraries to their respective folders in `/extern`:
     - [Eigen 3.3.9](https://eigen.tuxfamily.org/) with path `/extern/Eigen/Eigen/Dense`,